 - 3. SDGs

-(2) Fostering capable individuals that can contribute to the achievement of the SDGs while establishing and expanding a network of students, experts, and practitioners of the SDGs
+(2) Fostering human resources who will contribute to the achievement of the SDGs, and establish a network of SDG students, experts, and practitioners

 - 4. Diversity

-(2) Continuation and development of the Top Global University Project initiatives
+(2) Continuation and Development of the Top Global University Project

 Following the "S" evaluation received in the second interim evaluation, this year, the ninth year of the program, we will actively promote educational exchange for the next and final year by recruiting and accepting students from other countries and dispatching our students through the use of the online "Collaborative On-Line Learning (COIL) Program".
 This COIL project was formed last year by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and began offering modules (subject groups) together with Kansai University as part of the "Forum for Promoting Internationalization of Universities" project, in which the University participates in several projects.
 In the project "Development and Dissemination of Objective Evaluation Tests for the Effectiveness of International Exchange Programs," our university has been selected as a partner institution (Hiroshima University is the lead institution), and plans to develop a wide range of cooperation with universities and other institutions in Japan and elsewhere.